artetxem/undreamt/README.md

 FAQ
 --------

+##### I have seen that you have a separate unsupervised SMT system called [Monoses](https://github.com/artetxem/monoses).
+Which one should I use?

+You should definitely use [Monoses](https://github.com/artetxem/monoses).
+It is newer and obtains substantially better results (e.g. 26.2 vs 15.1 BLEU in English-French WMT14), so we strongly recommend that you switch to it.

-###### You claim that your unsupervised NMT system is trained on monolingual corpora alone, but it also requires bilingual embeddings...
+##### You claim that your unsupervised NMT system is trained on monolingual corpora alone, but it also requires bilingual embeddings...
 Isn't that cheating?

 Not really, because we also learn the bilingual embeddings from monolingual corpora alone.
 We use our companion tool [VecMap](https://github.com/artetxem/vecmap) for that.

-###### Can I use this software to train a regular NMT system on parallel corpora?
+##### Can I use this software to train a regular NMT system on parallel corpora?

 Yes!
 You can use the following arguments to make UNdreaMT behave like a regular NMT system: